gi9285/basic-gitHub/README.md

 # basic-gitHub
 This is my first repository
 <br>
-my name is shadab ahmad from fardabad Haryana - 121001.
+my name is shadab ahmad from Faridabad Haryana - 121001.